fstab/promagent/README.md

     .register();
 ```

 Unfortunately, static variables are maintained per deployment in an application server.
-When an application is re-deployed, a new instance of the same `Counter` is created, which causes conflicts in the Prometheus registry.
-It is also impossible to instrument a mix of internal modules (like an internal Servlet in the JAX-RS implementation) and deployments (like Servlets in a WAR file) that way.
+When an application is re-deployed, a new instance of the same `Counter` is created, which causes conflicts in the Prometheus registry (as the Prometheus registry is maintained by Promagent, it survives re-deployments).
+Moreover, it is impossible to instrument a mix of internal modules (like an internal Servlet in the JAX-RS implementation) and deployments (like Servlets in a WAR file) with static variables.

 To prevent this, Promagent requires Hooks to use the `MetricsStore` to maintain metrics: